-Root Causes: As evidenced by chronic absenteeism data, ELLs are experiencing chronic absenteeism at a rate similar to the school population.
-A root cause of low performance of English language learners in language proficiency and content achievement is due to chronic absenteeism and connecting with families regarding absences as well as transportation and community commitments outside of the school day.
+Root Causes: As evidenced by chronic absenteeism data, students on FRL status are experiencing chronic absenteeism at a rate similar to the school population.
+A root cause of low performance of FRL students in language proficiency and content achievement is due to chronic absenteeism and connecting with families regarding absences as well as transportation and community commitments outside of the school day.
 Students need clear and consistent communication about attendance protocols.